IMPORTANT SAFETY INFORMATION

 - High blood pressure

 The above side effects may also be seen in adults and children over 2 years of age.
+Some children with IS progress to other forms of seizures; IS sometimes masks these seizures, which may become visible after treatment for IS has been completed.

 These are not all of the possible side effects of Acthar.